Fraser family of artists: Robert Winchester Fraser

+His sons

 Both his sons were also painters.
-The elder, Robert James Winchester Fraser (1872–1930) signed his pictures 'R. Winter' or 'Robert Winter', to distinguish them from those by his father.
-Though less commercially successful than his father, Winter’s paintings have come to be well regarded and these days tend to sell at higher prices in auction.
-The Dictionary of British Watercolour Artists calls him "the best known, and perhaps the best, of the family".
+The elder, Robert James Winchester Fraser (1872–1930) signed his pictures 'R. Winter' or Robert Winter, to distinguish them from those by his father; he is often referred to as Robert Winter Fraser, though still very often confused with his father by the art trade.
+Though less commercially successful than his father in his lifetime, Winter’s paintings have come to be well regarded and these days tend to sell at similar prices in auction.
+The Dictionary of British Watercolour Artists calls him "the best known, and perhaps the best, of the family", saying his "clear, rather acidic and photographic watercolours of the Fens and the Ouse have great merit".

 The younger son, Francis Gordon Fraser (1879–1931) "was probably the most prolific, yet least recorded member of the famous Huntingdonshire family of landscape painters" (Jeremy Wood, Hidden Talents).
 "The quality of his work is variable and this has affected its value."
 Perhaps realising that he was in danger of flooding the market single-handedly, he signed his work in a variety of ways.
 Besides F. G. Fraser, he is known to have also used F. Gordon, Alex Gordon and quite possibly several other names.
 His huge output was driven by penury and it would seem that many of his paintings were hurriedly completed, though there are a few in circulation of a higher standard and with greater attention to detail.
 It is not known how much time he spent in or around The Fens region where his brother and uncles lived.
 His pictures of the area may possibly have been depicted from memory, imagination or his recollection of his father’s work, given that he mostly lived in south-west London.
 Two of his pictures were shown at the Devon and Exeter Annual Exhibition in 1907.